ropensci/roweb3/content/blog/2025-10-21-ship-multiverse/index.md

 ### riem, to get weather data from ASOS stations (airports) via the Iowa Environment Mesonet.

 I submitted my [riem package](https://github.com/r-multiverse/contributions/pull/238) that accesses airport weather data, even if it is also distributed on CRAN.
-Because the automatic checks (of the license for instance) passed and because I am a public member of an organization trusted by the multiverse, ropensci, my PR was automatically merged.
+Because the automatic checks (of the license for instance) passed and because I am a public member of a GitHub organization trusted by the multiverse (ropensci), my PR was automatically merged.

 Read more about [riem](https://docs.ropensci.org/riem/).

 ### geotargets, that extends targets to work with geospatial data formats

-Eric R. Scott submitted [geotargets package](https://github.com/r-multiverse/contributions/pull/239) that extends targets to work with geospatial data formats, such as rasters and vectors (e.g., shapefiles).
+Eric R. Scott submitted the [geotargets package](https://github.com/r-multiverse/contributions/pull/239) that extends targets to work with geospatial data formats, such as rasters and vectors (e.g., shapefiles).
 Eric co-authored `geotargets` alongside Nick Tierney and Andrew Brown, but Nick is the primary maintainer.
-That's perfectly okay.
+However, it's perfectly okay that Eric submitted the package rather than Nick.
-In fact, R-multiverse lets you contribute packages you didn't write at all, as long as the license grants [clear permission to distribute and modify the code](https://en.wikipedia.org/wiki/Free_and_open-source_software).
+In fact, R-multiverse lets you contribute packages you didn't write at all[^3], as long as the license grants [clear permission to distribute and modify the code](https://en.wikipedia.org/wiki/Free_and_open-source_software).

 Read more about [geotargets](https://docs.ropensci.org/geotargets/).

+[^3]: Package authorship stays the same.

-### weathercan, to search for and download multiple months/years of historical weather data from Environment and Climate Change Canada (ECCC) website
+### weathercan, to find and download historical weather data from Environment and Climate Change Canada (ECCC)

 Steffi LaZerte submitted her [weathercan package](https://github.com/r-multiverse/contributions/pull/240/), also a weather package but for Canada!
-Steffi wondered whether it made sense to submit weather can before making a bunch of fixes and enhancements she had planned other the next few weeks: yes it does make sense, because the multiverse will pick up the latest release automatically.
+Steffi wondered whether it made sense to submit weathercan before making a bunch of fixes and enhancements she had planned over the next few weeks.
+Turns out that, yes it does make sense!
+Because the multiverse will pick up the latest release automatically.
 Steffi only needs to remember to create a new release after improving weathercan.

 Read more about [weathercan](https://docs.ropensci.org/weathercan/).